 3. Put the important info at the top!

-4. Use catchy language and a clear call to action.
+4. Pack a punch and pose a clear call to action.

 5. Edit, edit, edit.